How to Get a Locksmith License in New Jersey

 Tips for Success

-• Budget approximately $1,400 for your New Jersey license: This includes $200 in application fees, $0 for the exam, and education costs.
+- Budget approximately $1,400 for your New Jersey license: This includes $200 in application fees, no exam fee, and education costs.
 Once licensed, plan for $200 in renewal fees every 2 years.

 Frequently Asked Questions